Frequently Asked Questions

-Answer 1: We are now offering Kanban Training through the official curriculum of Lean Kanban University, in both public and private classes.
-If you do not see a class in a place convenient to you or your coworkers, please contact us, and request one.
+We are now offering Kanban Training through the official curriculum of Lean Kanban University, in both public and private classes.
+So if you do not see a class in a place convenient to you or your coworkers, please contact us, and request one.
 We operate locally and globally.

-Answer 2: Yes, I am.
-Just reach out to me via. phone or email with the topic, day, time-frame, and location.
-If I’m available, I will serve the agile community (at least 15 attendees preferred) by presenting or running a workshop for up to 4 hrs.
-Also, I will give phone coaching for executives who are seeking to understand the risks, costs and benefits of attempting an agile transformation at the organizational level, regardless of industry or location.
+Yes, we are.
+Just reach out to us via phone or email with the topic, day, time-frame, and location.
+If we are available, we will serve the agile community (at least 15 attendees preferred) by presenting or running a workshop for up to 4 hours.
+Also, we will give phone coaching for executives who are seeking to understand the risks, costs and benefits of attempting an agile transformation at the organizational level, regardless of industry or location.
 The first 2 hours are free of charge.
-For educational or local government organizations, contact me for more details.
+For educational or local government organizations, contact us for more details.

-Answer 4: No. Far from it.
-Agile is a way of working that helps people get what matters to them most, in any kind of human endeavor: mass production, physical product, professional services, private practices, non-profit organizations, health care, political organizations, schools, etc. Operations or projects of any kind, where there is some number of people who hand off their work from one person to the next, or conversely, they all work together on the same thing at once…they all can have a breakthrough in the value of their work by starting with what they do today and gradually, at their own pace, begin to use some parts of agile on an experimental basis, learning what fits, as they measure, record and analyse the results as they go.
+No. Far from it.
+Agile is a way of working that helps people get what matters to them most.
+This includes any kind of human endeavor: mass production, physical product, professional services, private practices, non-profit organizations, health care, political organizations, schools, etc. Operations or projects of any kind, where there is some number of people who hand off their work from one person to the next — or conversely, they all work together on the same thing at once — they all can have a breakthrough in the value of their work.
+They start with what they do today and gradually, at their own pace, begin to use some parts of agile on an experimental basis, learning what fits, as they measure, record and analyze the results as they go.

 There are many, and that’s what all the training and books are about.
-At the risk of over-simplifying the situation, you could look at it this way: both Scrum and Kanban are agile frameworks (a system of thinking and doing) that focuses on helping people with different areas of human nature that are kind of tricky.
+At the risk of over-simplifying the situation, you could look at it this way: both Scrum and Kanban are agile frameworks, a system of thinking and doing.
+It focuses on helping people with different areas of human nature that are kind of tricky.
 People sometimes procrastinate and people sometimes attempt to multi-task and get lots of things half-done.
 We usually don’t realize the full cost of delay in finishing our work.
 Even worse, we worry about finishing late and or doing things wrong, and that hurts our mental focus and our physical health, preventing us from doing our best and making our customers happy.
-There is a better way of working, learning and living that is simple to use, but extremely counter-intuitive (not obvious to our natural expectations) as people, and it’s called agile.
+However, there is a better way of working, learning and living that is simple to use, but extremely counter-intuitive (not obvious to our natural expectations) as people, and it’s called agile.
 There are a growing family of frameworks (a system of thinking and doing) that all belong to agile, waiting for you to try out.